acidanthera/OpenCorePkg/Debug/README.md

 By default EDK II optimises produced binaries, so to build a "real" debug binary one should target `NOOPT`.
 Do be aware that it strongly affects resulting binary size.

-`GdbSyms.dll` is built as a part of OcSupportPkg, yet prebuilt binaries are also available:
+`GdbSyms.dll` is built as a part of OpenCorePkg, yet prebuilt binaries are also available:

 - `GdbSyms/Bin/X64_XCODE5/GdbSyms.dll` is built with UDK2018 and XCODE5